Glen of Imaal Terrier dog breed

 About the Glen of Imaal Terrier

-The Glen of Imaal Terrier is a large terrier dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Glen of Imaal Terrier is best matched with experienced owners.
+The Glen of Imaal Terrier is a medium terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Glen of Imaal Terrier is best matched with experienced owners.
 Typically standing 12 to 14 inches tall at the shoulder and weighing Up to 35 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Glen of Imaal Terrier brings a distinct combination of traits that sets it apart.
 The Glen of Imaal Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Glen of Imaal Terrier loves being close to its people and forms strong bonds with every member of the household.